 Whom should I speak to if I have concerns about my care or my child’s care?

 If you have a concern or question, please ask our staff.
 We are always available to answer your questions, discuss the condition or care plan, and explain things in a way that makes it easy to understand.
 If you have any concerns about the quality or safety of care for you or your child, please speak with the nurse or doctor.
-If needed, you may also talk with the manager for that area, the nursing supervisor or a patient relations representative.
+If needed, you may also talk with the manager for that area, the nursing supervisor or an Office of Patient Experience representative.